Independent travel training for young people with special educational needs and disabilities

 Independent travel training

-Our Independent Travel Training Programme (ITT) is designed to support young people with special educational needs and/or Disabilities to use public transport.
-The programme supports young people through obtaining knowledge and experience of a planned route and attaining a high level of road safety skills.
+Our Independent Travel Training Programme (ITT) is designed to help young people with special educational needs and/or Disabilities use public transport.
+The programme helps young people obtain knowledge and experience of a planned route and attain a high level of road safety skills.

-Oxfordshire county council provides Individual travel training on a bespoke one to one basis with young people.
+We provide Individual travel training on a bespoke one-to-one basis with young people.
 By directly assisting the young people, their families and support networks, the training is tailored to suit the needs of each individual student.

 For young people

-Many young people across Oxfordshire may struggle with routes on public transport to get to their school or college.
-This can be because they don’t feel confident, struggle to navigate or even they are unfamiliar with their local area.
-This can make things difficult to meet up with friends and family, or even join after school clubs or groups.
+Many young people may struggle with routes on public transport to get to their school or college.
+This can be because they don’t feel confident, struggle to navigate, or are unfamiliar with their local area.
+This can make it difficult to meet up with friends and family or even join after-school clubs or groups.

-We hope that by meeting a trainer on an individual basis can help with making things easier for the young person to make some great steps towards skills for adulthood.
+We hope that meeting a trainer on an individual basis can help make things easier for the young person to make some great steps towards skills for adulthood.

 Training and assessments can be carried out whilst the young person is at school/college.
 They may request time out of lessons to do so.
-This will be discussed with the individual and the school/college during our first meeting.
+During our first meeting, this will be discussed with the individual and the school/college.

 If the young person is transitioning from school to college or other education, we can also assist by preparing and training them for their new route.